neptune-mutual-blue/protocol/docs/CoverProvision.md

 **CoverProvision**

-Through governance, NEP tokens can be allocated as provision or `Reward Pool Support` for any given cover.
+Through governance, NPM tokens can be allocated as provision or `Reward Pool Support` for any given cover.
 This not only fosters community participation but also incentivizes the liquidity providers or acts as a defense/support during cover incidents.
- Along with the NEP provisions, the liquidity providers also have `[Assurance Token Support](CoverAssurance.md)` for the rainy day.
+ Along with the NPM provisions, the liquidity providers also have `[Assurance Token Support](CoverAssurance.md)` for the rainy day.

 ## Functions